 What are your other couples planning?

 So far, all March-early August couples have postponed to Fall 2020 or have decided to move their wedding date to 2021.
 After recent news that social distancing and face coverings are required at venues, more couples have opted to reschedule to 202.
 I stay updated on the gathering limit here.
-The gathering limit is currently 10 people and all large gatherings are banned in Maryland.

 Does the gathering limit include vendors?

 From what I have been told, yes, it does include vendors in the total count.
 Most vendors that would be with you for your full day usually have smaller teams of 1-3 people but catering staff and bands tend to have a larger team.

 What do you think we should we do?